alza-bitz/bank-api-demo/.github/instructions/solution_design.instructions.md

 - The configured system should use the JdbcAccountRepository with a Hikari connection pool.
 The pool should be closed when the system is stopped.
 -
 - Integration tests should assert the system can be started without errors, and a started system can be stopped without errors.

+# All layers
+- Don't create any namespaces with the same name.
+- Don't create any code that leaves unused vars.
+- Don't create any code with redundant let expressions.
+- Use Integrant for dependency injection and system lifecycle management.
+- Use log4j2 for the logging implementation, and org.clojure/tools.logging for the logging api.